medplum/medplum/packages/infra/setup.md

 ## Limitations

-1. This does not set up SES emails
+1. This does not set up SES emails.
 More info can be found [here](https://www.medplum.com/docs/self-hosting/install-on-aws#create-an-ses-email-address)
-1. This does not set up medplum Bots
+1. This does not set up medplum Bots.
 More info can be found [here](https://www.medplum.com/docs/self-hosting/install-on-aws#deploy-bot-lambda-layer)